NotePlan/plugins/jgclark.Dashboard/README.md

 - Folders to Include: Comma-separated list of folder(s) to include when searching for open or closed tasks/checklists.
 The matches are partial, so 'Home' will include 'Home' and 'The Home Areas' etc. If left blank, all folders are included.
 - Folders to Exclude: Comma-separated list of folder(s) to ignore when searching for open or closed tasks/checklists.
 The matches are partial, so 'Work' will exclude 'Work' and 'Work/CompanyA' etc. To ignore notes at the top-level (not in a folder), include '/' in the list. (@Trash is always ignored, but other special folders need to be specified, e.g. @Archive, @Templates.)
 - Ignore items in notes with these phrase(s): If set, open tasks/checklists with this word or tag will be ignored, and not counted as open or closed.
 (This check is not case sensitive.)
 This is useful for situations where completing the item is outside your control.
+- Apply to sections under headings in Calendar notes?
+If turned on, then all content in Calendar notes under headings that contains any of those phrases will be ignored.

 These settings change some of how it displays and behaves:
 - Reschedule items in place, rather than move them?: When updating the due date on an open item in a calendar note, if set this will update its scheduled date in its current note, rather than move it.